pero-jolak/rgbm-resetting/README.md

 This repository includes:

-Python code for simulation of trajectories used in: "The impact of stochastic resetting on resource
+Python code for simulation of trajectories used in: "Impact of stochastic resetting on resource
-allocation: The case of Reallocating geometric Brownian motion". arXiv preprint available at https://arxiv.org/pdf/2411.12390:
+allocation: The case of Reallocating geometric Brownian motion". published in Physical Review E: https://journals.aps.org/pre/pdf/10.1103/PhysRevE.111.034129

 RGBM with resetting.py - simulate RGBM with resetting trajectories